Skip to content

 • Few to no in-house onsite IT staff - this can be negotiated with some MSPs

-• Minimum six-months for your MSP to "learn" your business
+• Takes time for your MSP to "learn" your business and understand its unique IT needs

 • The potential for partial or total infrastructure upgrades (these are sometimes required to make your business "supportable")

-Choosing to work with a managed IT services provider doesn’t have to be an “all or nothing” decision.
+Choosing to work with a managed IT service provider doesn't have to be an "all or nothing" decision.

-As a business owner, you may opt to insource and outsource to serve your specific IT needs better.
+As a business owner, you may opt to insource certain IT functions and outsource others to serve your specific IT needs better.

-However, the (full) IT outsourcing model is likely a better choice for many small and medium businesses.
-Typically, they are the ones in need of affordable, reliable access to IT resources.
+However, the full IT outsourcing model is often a better choice for many small and medium businesses, especially those that lack the resources to maintain an in-house IT team.
+It provides affordable, reliable access to a wide range of IT resources and expertise.

 Plus, it frees them from the frustration of researching, installing, and upgrading technology.